Moths of North Carolina

 Habitats: Our records come almost exclusively from mesic hardwood forests.
 In the Mountains, we have records from riparian stands, cove forests, and high elevation hardwood forests.
 In the Piedmont, our records come mainly from upland forests associated with mafic soils.
 In the Coastal Plain, we have at least a few records from riparian hardwoods growing in a fairly nutrient-rich area associated with a marl layer located close to the surface.
 A few records from the Fall-line Sandhills come from sites with more acidic, sandy soils.

-Larval Host Plants: Polyphagous, feeding on a wide variety of hardwood trees and shrubs.
+Larval Host Plants: Larvae are polyphagous, feeding on a wide variety of hardwood trees and shrubs.
 Wagner (2005) specifically lists maple (Acer), alder (Alnus), birch (Betula), hickory (Carya), American Beech (Fagus grandifolia), ash (Fraxinus), holly (Ilex), poplar (Populus), oak (Quercus), willow (Salix), and American Basswood (Tilia americana).
-Specific records for North Carolina need to be obtained. - View
+In North Carolina, J.B.
+Sullivan reared larvae from Bluejack Oak (Quercus incana) and Turkey Oak (Q. laevis). - View

 Observation Methods: Adults come readily to light, males in much larger numbers than females.
 We have no records of either coming to bait.